-Submission of your article implies that it has not been previously published elsewhere in any media, in English nor in any other language, and that it is not under consideration for publication elsewhere.
+Submission of your article implies that it has not (in its current or modified form) been previously published or made available elsewhere in any media, in English nor in any other language, and that it is not under consideration for publication elsewhere.
 The contribution of the author(s) should be an original one and should in no way violate any existing copyright, and it should contain nothing of a libellous or scandalous nature.